LineChan/Corewar/README.md

 The projet is subject to interpretation.
 To help us an example of an Assembler and the Corewar were given.
 To be rigorous, our team decided to *mirror the outputs* of the model.
 Furthermore, it allowed us to generate *unit tests* for the correction.
 But while we were working, we found *several difference* between the subject and the model we had to reproduce.
 For clarity you will found in the next chapter some adjustments we made.

+### Arena

+We build a state machine for the parsing.
+The virtual machine is a simple array of size MEM_SIZE, where the Warriors data are copied.
+Then a loop is running until there is no process left.
+Each one of them is stored in a circular doubly linked list.
+At each cycle a routine is applied and a Warrior can execute its instruction when its exec_cycle meets the current cycle.
+At each *CYCLE_TO_DIE* cycle, a round check is made : every Warrior who did not declared they are alive is killed.
+Then the next cycle to die is updated if necessary.

 ## Adjustments

 - Warriors numbers are negative.
 - Only the parents process can benefit from the live instruction, so all the kids are deleted after CYCLE_TO_DIE cycles.

 ### Instructions

 | OpName | OpCode  | Arg1 | Arg2 | Arg3 | Description | Carry | Cycles |
 |:------:|:-------:|:----:|:----:|:----:|:-----------:|:-----:|:------:|
 | **live** | *0x01*  | T_DIR | | |  No argument's coding byte.
 Its only argument is on 4 bytes.
 Indicate the player *called by the live instruction*.
 Each time the instruction is executed NRB_LIVE is incremented, even if the instruction fails | No | 10 |